sarahlehman/smalltownkitten/content/post/little-rant-5.md

 could benefit *the whole-of-society*).

 I will end this by saying *I know things*.
-And even if I didn’t know about the things you were going to ask me about, but were too sexist to do so, (which are honestly things I *think* I would’ve known about because you sound like a lamebrain), that doesn’t mean that the things *I* know are any less important than the things *you* know.
+And even if I didn’t know about the things you were going to ask me about but were too sexist to do so, that doesn’t mean that the things *I* know are any less important than the things *you* know.
 Or *think* you know.
 You know?\!?\!\!